freqstart/freqstart/README.md

 ## Setup & Docker-Manager for Freqtrade

 Freqstart simplifies the use of Freqtrade with Docker.
-Including a simple setup guide for Freqtrade, configurations and FreqUI with a secured SSL proxy for IP or domain.
+Including a simple setup guide for Freqtrade, configurations and FreqUI with a secured SSL proxy and Tailscale (VPN).
 Freqstart also automatically installs implemented strategies based on Docker Compose files and detects necessary updates.

 Freqstart is the combined public knowledge, based on best practice solutions, to run Freqtrade